Manin-Drinfeld cycles and derivatives of $L$-functions: Introduction

 \subsection{Acknowledgements}

 The author thanks D.\ Kazhdan for several stimulating conversations on this topic.
-He also thanks D.\ Disegni, B.\ Howard, K.\ Madapusi Pera, and Y.\ Varshavsky.
-Special thanks goes to S.\ Zemel for his helpful insight into the computations in Section 4.
+He also thanks D.\ Disegni, B.\ Howard, E.\ Lindenstrauss, K.\ Madapusi Pera, and Y.\ Varshavsky.
+Special thanks go to S.\ Zemel for his helpful insight into the computations in Section 4.
+The author was supported by the Israel Science Foundation (grant No. 2301/20).